Loesgar/mvsr/README.md

 - Calculation of the Function-Models and Errors
 - Automatically Deduce the Number of Segments
 - Multiple Input Dimensions
-- Multiple Variants (i.e. Multiple Output Functions with Shared Breakpoints)
+- Multiple Variants (i.e. Output Dimensions)

+Multi-variant segmented regression significantly differs to typical regression.
+When using multi-variant operation, the output functions for each variant will share the breakpoint positions.
+If the individual regression functions of the variants should not share the breakpoint positions, we reccomend conducting an individual single-variant regression for each variant.

 ## Installation and Usage